virajparikh/NSS_Beer_League_Baseball_Challenge/README.md

 1. Using Bootstrap to format the app
 2. Having a minimum of 4 teams and maximum of 8 teams - alert messages pop up.
     - this feature does have some bugs in it.
 50% confidence in this...it seems to only work on refresh.
-3. Add teams - can successfully capture team info in a pop-up modal.
+3. Add teams - can successfully capture team info in a pop-up modal and display on Standings table.
 4. Save team to backlift server using Ajax.
 5. Hover (& click) in standings that displays team info.